systopia/de.systopia.contract/docs/contract-modifications.md

 Contracts can also be modified by updating the contract directly (for example, via the Contract API or via the contract edit form).
-When an attempt is made to modified a contract directly, the contract extension checks to ensure that the modification is allowed by the contract extension.
+When an attempt is made to modify a contract directly, the contract extension checks to ensure that the modification is allowed by the contract extension.
 If it is valid, the update is made and a *completed* contract modification activity is recorded for the contract.